-Artificial insemination (AI) is a fertility procedure in which treated sperm is inserted into a woman’s uterus directly, to improve the chances of conceiving.
+Artificial Insemination (AI) is a fertility procedure in which prepared sperm (washed sperm) is inserted into a woman’s uterus directly, to improve the chances of conceiving.

 Please click on the image below to view in full and download our infographic.

 IUI involves preparing or “washing” the sperm, which is then gently inserted into the uterine cavity using a speculum and a disposable catheter to bypass the cervix.